 While self-defense is an important right, it’s not without qualifications.
 There is a lot of gray area around what is or isn’t self-defense, and if you need to claim self-defense after protecting yourself, your family, or your home, you need an experienced lawyer on your side.

 John Fishwick has over 30 years of experience defending the rights of Virginia residents and is ready to fight for you.
-Contact Fishwick & Associates today at 540-345-5890 or fill out our simple online contact form for your free self-defense case evaluation.
+Contact Fishwick & Associates today at 540-345-5890 or fill out our simple online contact form for your self-defense case evaluation.

 The content provided here is for informational purposes only and should not be construed as legal advice on any subject.